swiftlang/swift-package-manager/README.md

 ## Contributions

-To learn about the policies and best practices that govern contributions to the Swift project, please read the [Contributor Guide](https://swift.org/contributing/).
+There are several ways to contribute to Swift Package Manager.
+To learn about the policies, best practices that govern contributions to the Swift project and instructions for setting up the development environment please read the [Contributor Guide](Documentation/Contributing.md).

-If you are interested in contributing, please read the [Community Proposal](Documentation/Internals/PackageManagerCommunityProposal.md), which provides some context for decisions made in the current implementation and offers direction for the development of future features.

-Instructions for setting up the development environment are available [here](Documentation/Development.md).

-The Swift Package Manager uses [llbuild](https://github.com/apple/swift-llbuild) as the underlying build system for compiling source files.
+The Swift package manager uses [llbuild](https://github.com/apple/swift-llbuild) as the underlying build system for compiling source files.
 It is also open source and part of the Swift project.

 ---